cirosantilli/git-tutorial/index.md

 Then you have a `b` branch, because that is where the head was when you cloned.

-##from github
+##from GitHub

-It can also clone from a server such as github:
+It can also clone from a server such as GitHub:

     git clone git@github.com:userid/reponame.git newname